 - In a classified sale buyers make offers to purchase the asset or business listed for sale

-In a private sale, the offers are kept private.
-Only the seller knows the value of the offers that have been made.
+In a classified sale, the offer amounts are kept private, only the Seller knows the value of the offers that have been made.

-To make an offer, the buyer enters the offer into the box and clicks on the Place Offer button.
+- To make an offer, a prospective Buyer enters an offer amount of 15% or more of the asking price into the box and clicks on the Place Offer button.

 Sellers may reject any offer they choose.
-Only an accepted offer is legally binding for the buyer and seller.
+Only an accepted offer obligates the Buyer and Seller to proceed.

-In a public auction, the current value of the bidding is displayed on the listing page.
+In an auction sale, the current value of the bidding is displayed on the listing page.
 We use Automatic Bidding (also known as Proxy Bidding) to place bids.